upmcplanetracker/podman-version-updater/README.md

 ### 🧪 Only tested on Ubuntu 26.04 / Podman 5.7.0 → 5.8.3

+### Podman 6.0.0 is out and this script will attempt to install this version but I do not think Ubuntu 26.04 has the correct dependences yet.

 This script was written and validated **exclusively** on:

 *   **Ubuntu 26.04**